SusheelThapa/command/command/t/touch.md

 **Description:**

-Using `-t` we can explicitly state the timestamp. it is used in combination with other flags. the time is given in `yymmddhhmm`.
+Using `-t` we can explicitly state the timestamp.
+It is used in combination with other flags.
+The time is given in `yymmddhhmm` format.

 **Usage:**